 To manually create a secondary claim, highlight the procedures, then click the New Claim dropdown and select Secondary.This is needed if the secondary plan was added after creating the primary claim.

-- Send the primary claim.
-The claims will look like this in the patient account.
+Primary and Secondary claims look like this in the patient account:

 Attachment requirements depend on your clearinghouse.
 Also see Electronic Attachments.